ELLEONEL10/QuickWing/README.md

 Danylo

 🎓 Supervisor
 Prof. Ali Mehmood Khan

 📄 License

-This project is licensed under the MIT License
+This project is licensed under the MIT License.
+See the LICENSE file for details.

+⭐ Support
+If you find this project useful, please consider giving it a ⭐ on GitHub.